 THEMES OF LAB RESEARCH

 Metacognition and Related Constructs: Do you really know about...what you know?
-Knowing about knowing, known as metacognition, is an aspect of self-awareness that refers to the ability to make in-the-moment judgments about one's own performance while engaged in a cognitive task.
+Knowing about knowing, known as metacognition, is an aspect of self-awareness that refers to the ability to make in-the-moment judgments about one's own performance while engaged in a cognitive task, as well as the ability to alter behavior accordingly.
 We are interested in how these and related processes (such as error-detection/awareness, performance monitoring) are affected after moderate to severe traumatic brain injury (TBI), and in turn how metacognitive accuracy after injury influences other domains of functioning and/or return to every day living.
 We are also interested in understanding the neural mechanisms underlying metacognitive functioning after TBI.

 Neuroplasticity: The dynamic nature of the brain is, in our humble opinion, one aspect that makes it such a fascinating and remarkable organ!
 Research has shown that there are structural and functional changes that occur in the brain after TBI.
 We are interested in better understanding how these changes occur, how these changes affect functioning in different domains, as well as what factors may influence these changes.
 Our research projects investigate change at various time intervals, from changes that occur over a number of trials in one study paradigm, to more long term changes across years through the help of our collaborators.